Bedrock-OSS/bedrock-wiki/docs/concepts/json-ui.md

 ## Notations

-So, what are variables and how can elements derive from others?
+So, what are variables, and how can elements derive from others?

 ### Variables

 Everything that has `$` as the first letter of its name is a variable.
-Variables can store numbers, booleans, strings and arrays.
+Variables can store numbers, booleans, strings, and arrays.

 <CodeHeader>vanilla/ui/example_file.json</CodeHeader>